moondance-labs/tanssi-docs/builders/tanssi-network/networks/dancebox/demo-evm-containerchain.md

 ---
-title: Demo EVM Tanssi ContainerChain
+title: Demo EVM Tanssi Appchain
-description: Test our demo EVM Tanssi ContainerChain to discover the capabilities of a fully Ethereum-compatible Appchain deployed through Tanssi in just a few minutes.
+description: Test our demo EVM Tanssi Appchain to discover the capabilities of a fully Ethereum-compatible Appchain deployed through Tanssi in just a few minutes.
 ---

 ## Introduction

-A demo EVM Tanssi ContainerChain is deployed on Dancebox for testing purposes.
+A demo EVM Tanssi Appchain is deployed on Dancebox for testing purposes.
 Interact with this chain to discover the capabilities of a fully Ethereum-compatible Appchain deployed through Tanssi.

-This article includes the endpoints to interact with this demo EVM ContainerChain, some block explorers, and a quick start example.
+This article includes the endpoints to interact with this demo EVM Appchain, some block explorers, and a quick start example.

 ## Network Endpoints

-The demo EVM ContainerChain HTTPS and WSS endpoints are as follows:
+The demo EVM Appchain HTTPS and WSS endpoints are as follows:

 === "HTTPS"